Model category structures on simplicial objects: Bousfield-Kan formulas and the associated derivator

+is a point-wise weak equivalence for fibrant $Y$ because $N(i \times_{/I} I)$ is contractible for all $i$.
+Therefore $\hocolim_I Q$ (where $Q$ is a functorial cofibrant replacement in $\mathcal{S}^{\Delta^{\op}}$) on the level of homotopy categories is adjoint to a functor which is isomorphic to the constant functor.
+This shows that $\hocolim_I$ is a homotopy colimit for {\em homotopically finite} $I$.
+In particular, it follows that $1': 1^*X \rightarrow \hocolim_{\Delta_1} X$ is an isomorphism in the homotopy category and thus it is a weak equivalence.

-In the case of homotopy limits the end in question always exists because we assumed that $I$ is homotopically finite (i.e. $N(I)$ and hence also all $N(I \times_{/I} i)$ are finite simplicial sets) and $\mathcal{S}$ is assumed to have finite limits. \end{proof}
+In the case of homotopy limits, the end in question always exists because we assumed that $I$ is homotopically finite (i.e.\@ $N(I)$ and hence also all $N(I \times_{/I} i)$ are finite simplicial sets, cf.\@ also \ref{PARSIMPLICIALSTRUCT}) and $\mathcal{S}$ is assumed to have finite limits.
+In this case $\holim_I$ always has a left adjoint whose derived functor is isomorphic to the constant functor.
+Hence also in this case $1'$ is a weak equivalence, and we need to invoke Theorem~\ref{THEOREMHOCOLIM} only to get right homotopy Kan extensions\footnote{Alternatively, one can show in this case that the functor $\alpha_*$ as defined in the statement of Theorem~\ref{THEOREMHOCOLIM} has a left adjoint (before taking homotopy categories) whose derived functor is isomorphic to $\alpha^*$.}. \end{proof}